realprogrammersusevim/nostr-answers/README.md

 client is a piece of software that implements the Nostr protocol and follows the rules to talk correctly to the other computers, get the information, and display it for you.

+## How do I get verified?

+NIP-05 verification is used to fight impersonation.
+Handles on Nostr like `@jack` are not special.
+Anyone can create an account with that handle.
+The only thing that identifies you is your public key.
+The problem with a public key is that it's difficult for humans to remember a long random string of letters and numbers.
+What NIP-05 does is make sure you can tell which person is the real one.
+To be verified your public key needs to be listed on a website.
+This makes sure there can be only one `@jack` at a certain domain, in the case of Jack Dorsey he's verified himself [here](https://cash.app/.well-known/nostr.json).
+This makes it easy to tell that you're talking to the real Jack Dorsey because only he can be `jack@cash.app`.
+Services like [nostrplebs.com](https://nostrplebs.com) will verify you or you can use a custom domain.